 Throughout the semester you’ll be given a series of prompts to guide reflective self-evaluations of your current report card.
 These will result in a one to two page “letter” that you submit to me.
 Each reflection builds on the previous reflections and will allow you to contextualize your report card, identify things that are going well, areas for improvement, and evaluate your overall success.
 Early reflections will ask you to focus on smaller parts of the report card in order for you to hone and develop your self-evaluation skills.
 The later reflections will ask you to take a more holistic view at the report card and begin the grading process by self-assigning a grade.
 After submitting each reflection, you’ll have a one-on-one meeting with me in which we discuss your report card and your reflection.

-The key thing to remember is that reflections are your opportunity to tell me the story, as you see it, behind your report card and engage in a larger dialogue with me about your progress in this course.
+The key thing to remember is that reflections are your opportunity to tell me the story, as you see it, behind your report card, connect your knowledge to tasks and dispositions, and otherwise engage in a larger dialogue with me about your progress in this course.